majuyitan/hngx-stage0-public-api/README.md

 ### **HNG12 Stage 0 Public API**

-This is a simple public REST API bulit with **Node.js** for HNG12 Stage 0 Backend.
+This is a simple public API bulit with **Node.js** for HNG12 Stage 0 Backend that returns JSON with the email, current UTC datetime, and the GitHub repository link.

 ##  **Installation & Setup**